Manage Stock Book in sync with Financial Books upon buying and seling inventory instruments.

 Financial and Instruments Books must be in the same Collection.

-Only a single Instruments Book should be defined per Collection.
+A single Instruments Book must be defined per Collection.

 The Instruments Book is identified by a single book in the Collection with the decimal places set to 0 (zero) or by the

 A single Base Book can be defined per Collection.
 See Realized Results Service.

 The Stock Bot interacts with the following properties:

 exc_code: Required - The book exchange code to match the